 Sor Juana Inés de la Cruz was a 17th-century Mexican nun whose critically acclaimed writings include lesbian love poetry.
-She is considered one of the greatest Latin American poets and an early advocate of women’s rights.
-Her feast day is April 17.
+She is considered one of the greatest Latin American poets, an early advocate of women’s rights, and some say, North America's first lesbian feminist writer.
+Her feast day is today (April 17).

 Sor Juana (Nov.
 12, 1648 - April 17, 1695) was born out of wedlock near Mexico City in what was then New Spain.
 She was a witty, intellectually gifted girl who loved learning.
 Girls of her time were rarely educated, but she learned to read in her grandfather’s book-filled house.

 When she was 16, she asked for her parents’ permission to disguise herself as a male student in order to attend university, which did not accept women.
 They refused, and instead she entered the convent in 1667.
 In her world, the convent was the only place where a woman could pursue education.

 Sor Juana’s convent cell became Mexico City’s intellectual hub.
 Instead of an ascetic room, Sor Juana had a suite that was like a modern apartment.
 Her library contained an estimated 4,000 books, the largest collection in Mexico.
 The following portrait from 1750 shows her in her amazing library, surrounded by her many books.

 Sor Juana Inés de la Cruz by Miguel Cabrera, 1750 (Wikimedia Commons)

 She turned her nun’s quarters into a salon, visited by the city’s intellectual elite.
 Among them was Countess Maria Luisa de Paredes, vicereine of Mexico.
 The two women became passionate friends.
 It’s unclear whether they were lesbians by today’s definition, but Maria Luisa inspired Sor Juana to write amorous love poems, such as: